 It was over in a flash.

 The program(me) was clearly written with the British audience in mind.
 The cast also seemed entirely British – aside from “Aaron Burr” who was South African.
-I have to wager that South African never in his WILDEST DREAMS growing up imagined he would have been in a musical in which portrayed AARON BURR!
+I have to wager that South African never in his WILDEST DREAMS growing up imagined he would have been in a musical in which he portrayed AARON BURR!
 LOL!

 “King George III” appears several times.
 At one point, he is singing about how US independence would not work.
 It’s always easy to demand to leave, he guffaws, and now that you have, he sneers, you have to run it yourself.
 Don’t come running back to me! he declares.